Kharkiv model V-2

 The Kharkiv model V-2 (В-2) is a Soviet and Russian family of diesel tank V-12 engines, the V angle at 60°, with dual overhead camshafts per bank, four valves per cylinder opened by bucket-style followers and direct fuel injection.
 Designed at the Kharkiv Locomotive Factory by Konstantin Chelpan and his team, it is found in the BT-7M (BT-8), T-34, KV, IS and IS-10 (T-10) tanks, and by extension, the vehicles based on them, such as the SU-85 and SU-100 tank destroyers based on the T-34 and the ISU-122 and ISU-152 self-propelled guns based on the IS-2.
 Throughout its production life, output ranged from roughly 450-700 hp.

 Successive variants of the V-2 have been used in multiple Soviet and Russian vehicles ever since.
-Heavily modernised derivatives of the V-2 remain in production, with the T-90A tank, Koalitsiya-SV self-propelled gun and BMPT Terminator armoured support vehicle equipped with a 1,000-hp V92S2, while the latest T-72B3 and T-90M tanks feature an upgraded 1,130-hp V-92S2F.
+Derivatives of the V-2 remain in production, with the T-90A tank, Koalitsiya-SV self-propelled gun and BMPT Terminator armoured support vehicle equipped with a 1,000-hp V92S2, while the latest T-72B3 and T-90M tanks feature an upgraded 1,130-hp V-92S2F.
 Licensed production additionally continues in several countries.

 History of development and production

-The V-2 was in development from 1931 until 1939 by the design team of the diesel department of the Kharkiv Locomotive Works, first under the leadership of Konstantin Chelpan, who was arrested in 1938.
+The V-2 was in development from 1931 until 1939 by the design team of the diesel department of the Kharkiv Locomotive Works, first under the leadership of Konstantin Chelpan, a prominent Soviet engineer of Greek background, who was arrested and executed in 1938, during the infamous Greek Operation of NKVD.
 Work was passed down to his deputy for project work, Yakov Efimovich Vikhman, and Ivan Yakovlevich Trashutin, his deputy for experimental and production work, who completed development of the engine in 1939.

 Serial production for the V-2 begun on September 1, 1939.
 The Red Army adopted the V-2 engine in the same year in three modifications: the V-2 (500 hp), the V-2K (600 hp) for the KV line of tanks and the V-2V (375 hp).

 Near the end of the 20th century, the V-2 was fitted with more modern modifications by the chief designer of the head design bureau for the Chelyabinsk Tractor Plant, Vladimir Ivanovich Butov.